jason-sparc/TnS-Patricia-Trie/README.md

 This project was inspired by an existing patricia trie implementation by Roger Kapsi and Sam Berlin at <https://github.com/rkapsi/patricia-trie>; hence, there is a similar XOR metric nearness query operation.

-However, for efficiency and performance reasons, it uses a very different algorithm tailored for ease-of-use, offers more flexibility, and leaves room for more query operations.
+However, for efficiency and performance reasons, it uses a very different algorithm tailored for ease-of-use, offers more flexibility, has a predictable sorting, and leaves room for more query operations.
 Making it more comparable to TreeMap.

 Tree Design